-[406S] Comic Visions in French Literature from the Fabliaux to Figaro.
-Analysis of comic perspectives on society, language and literature from Old French farce through the early modern period.
-Works and authors include Aucassin et Nicolette, selected fabliaux, the Farce de Maistre Pathelin, Marguerite de Navarre, Rabelais, Molière and Le Mariage de Figaro.
+Rabelais, Molière and Le Mariage de Figaro.
 Taught in the original French or in modern French translation when appropriate.
 Prerequisite, 211 or above, or consent of instructor.

-[408F] The Passions of the Soul.
+408F The Passions of the Soul.
 Combines an introduction to 17th-century French culture and society with an analysis of the period's thinking on manners, morals, ambition, spiritual devotion, duty, self-love, hypocrisy and animal souls.
 Special attention to the role the passions play for this age in the works of authors such as Descartes, François de Sales, La Bruyère, La Fontaine, La Rochefoucauld, Mme de Lafayette, Molière, Pascal and Racine.
 Prerequisite, 211, 212 or consent of instructor.
+One 300-level course is strongly recommended.
+O'Neal.

-409F Masters of French Classical Comedy.
+[409F] Masters of French Classical Comedy.
 Discussion of the comical elements in several masterpieces by Molière, Marivaux and Beaumarchais serves as the point of departure for analysis of the society and culture of 17th- and 18th-century France.
 Prerequisite, 211 or above, or consent of instructor.
-O'Neal.